The missing quasar image in the gravitationally lensed quasar HE0230$-$2130: Implications for the cored lens mass distribution and dark satellites: Modeling method

 where $A_{\rm S}$ is the amplitude, $x_{\rm S}$ and $y_{\rm S}$ are the centroid coordinates, $q_{\rm S}$ is the axis ratio, and $n_{\rm S}$ the S\'{e}rsic index.
 The constant $k$ normalizes $r_{\rm eff}$ such that $r_{\rm eff}$ is the half-light radius in the direction of the semi-major axis.
 The light distribution is oriented with a position angle $\phi_{\rm S}$ that is measured east of north (where $\phi_{\rm S}=0^\circ$ corresponds to the major axis being aligned with the northern direction).

-In general, we parametrize the lens mass distribution of G1 and G2 with a PL profile.
+In general, we parametrize the lens-mass distribution of G1 and G2 with a PL profile.
 The dimensionless surface mass density (or convergence) of a general PL profile is given by